PopovEvgeniy/desexonix/readme.txt

 This program lets you extract images from the Sexonix game.
 It is stored in the Sexonix.pic file.
 Extracted images will be saved in Truevision TGA format (256 colors with an indexed palette).
-This program takes a target file name as a command-line argument.
+This program takes a target file name as the command-line argument.

 License